Anatomy of a great obit

 An Extra Something

-Maureen O’Donnell of the Chicago Sun-Times won an award from the Society of Professional Journalists for her obituary of Phyllis Larson, the Turkey Talk-Line expert who rescued flustered holiday meal makers.
+Maureen O’Donnell of the Chicago Sun-Times won an award from the Society of Professional Obituary Writers for her obituary of Phyllis Larson, the Turkey Talk-Line expert who rescued flustered holiday meal makers.
 It’s a great obit, full of warmth and details about Larson’s fifteen years working the hotline.
 My favorite part, though, is that O’Donnell included a recipe for Larson’s Swedish meatballs.
 It was a nice addition to the obit, recipe as legacy.
 Lines from favorite songs, plays, movies are also a meaningful touch.

 As more and more obits are read online, recordings and video diaries are also an option.
 For instance, this recording of a tearjerker conversation between author and filmmaker Amy Krouse Rosenthal and her daughter, which is featured along with Rosenthal’s obit in The New York Times.